Test Score Algorithms for Budgeted Stochastic Utility Maximization: Streaming utility maximization with random item values

 Our streaming greedy algorithm evaluates the test score of each arriving item and keeps only the top $\ell$ best test score items so that $c_{i_1}+\dots +c_{i_\ell} > B$ and $c_{i_1}+\dots +c_{i_{\ell-1}} \le B$ where $i_1 ,\dots {i_\ell}$ denote the best items such that $\hat{r}_{i_1} \ge \dots \ge \hat{r}_{i_\ell}$.
 This can be done by managing a buffer storing the items with the highest replication test scores seen so far, and whenever we see a new item whose score is higher than an item stored in the buffer, we add the new item and remove some items with low scores to satisfy the above budget condition if necessary.
 Algorithm~\ref{algo:streaming-greedy} provides a detailed pseudo-code of the streaming greedy algorithm.
 This is a single pass algorithm that requires at most $\max_{1\le i \le n} 2B/c_i$ memory space and has the same guarantee as Algorithm~\ref{algo:simple-greedy}.

 \begin{theorem} The streaming greedy algorithm, Algorithm~\ref{algo:streaming-greedy}, provides the same approximation guarantees as Algorithm~\ref{algo:simple-greedy}.
-Moreover, it runs in $O(n)$ time and requires a single-pass and memory of size $B^* := \max_{1\le i \le n} 2B/c_i$. \end{theorem} Although the state-of-the-art algorithms for (deterministic) streaming submodular maximization have better approximation guarantees, they require to evaluate values of combinations of items.
-The promising aspect of our greedy algorithm is that checking only individual item scores works even for the streaming setting, which is favorable especially for the stochastic setting.
+Moreover, it runs in $O(n)$ time and requires a single-pass and memory of size $B^* := \max_{1\le i \le n} 2B/c_i$. \end{theorem}

+The state-of-the-art algorithms for (deterministic) streaming submodular maximization require to evaluate values of combinations of items.
+The appealing aspect of our greedy algorithm is that checking only individual item scores works even for the streaming setting, while still providing a constant-factor approximation.
 Moreover, our algorithm is efficient in terms of time and space complexity, as the best algorithms for the knapsack constraint~\citep{streaming-knapsack1,streaming-knapsack2,streaming-knapsack3} require additional $\mbox{polylog}(B^* )$ factors in the time and space complexity.
-This is notable as the \emph{Sample-Streaming} algorithm, currently the most efficient algorithm for $p$-matchoid constraints by~\cite{streaming-matchoid3}, still requires a space complexity linear in $B^*$.